-C: Change accomplished over time
+10C: Change accomplished over time

 Include descriptions for all that apply.
-Descriptions (up to 500 characters) should cover the specific type of change as relevant to your project, the beneficiary population and location, the duration over which change will occur, the baseline, and the endline/percentage change projected.
+Descriptions (up to 750 characters) should cover the specific type of change as relevant to your project, the beneficiary population, the duration over which change will occur, the baseline, and the endline/percentage change projected.
+If any indicators below are also already listed in your Technical Approach it is fine to select them in this section as well.

-Measurable increase in health care knowledge or awareness Description Measurable increase in access to health care products or services Description Measurable increase in number of health care workers Description Measurable improvement in health status Description Measurable reduction in stock-out rates Description Measurable reduction in wastage/overstock of health supplies/tools Description Measurable reduction in substandard and/or falsified health supplies Description Measurable increase in health system capacity to handle routine needs, Description including endemic issues and challenges Measurable increase in emergency preparedness Description
+Measurable increase in health care knowledge or awareness Description Measurable increase in access to health care products or services Description Measurable increase in number of health care workers Description Measurable improvement in health status Description Measurable reduction in stock-out rates Description Measurable reduction in wastage/overstock of health supplies/tools Description Measurable reduction in substandard and/or falsified health supplies Description Measurable increase in health system capacity to handle routine needs, including endemic issues and challenges Description Measurable increase in emergency preparedness Description